Vujadin Savić

-Vujadin Savić (Вујадин Савић; born 1 July 1990) is a retired Serbian footballer.
+Vujadin Savić (Вујадин Савић; born 1 July 1990) is a former Serbian football coach and former player.
+He played as a centre-back.

 Club career

 Early career

 Savić was eight years old when he began training for the Red Star Belgrade, where he passed all age categories.
 Between 2007 and 2009 he played for Rad before returning to Red Star where he would play in the first squad until 2010 when he moved to France and signed with Bordeaux.
 In January 2012, he went on loan to Dynamo Dresden for the rest of the 2011–12 season.

 Watford

 On 23 January 2015 Savić signed for English Championship club Watford until the end of the season.
 However, he was one of three released by Watford following their promotion to the Premier League in 2015, and left without making an appearance for the club.

 Sheriff Tiraspol

 In 2015, Savić joined Sheriff Tiraspol, where he made a total of 40 appearances and 4 goals in all competitions over two seasons.
 He scored a bicycle kick in a league match against Zaria Bălți on 19 September 2015.